mayerrobert/jmurmel/mlib.md

 `nconc` concatenates lists, each list but the last is modified.
 If no lists are supplied, `nconc` returns `nil`.
-Each argument but the last must be a proper list.
+Each argument but the last must be a proper or dotted list.

 ### Macro: destructuring-bind
     (destructuring-bind (vars*) (expressions*) forms*)